kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 		Query Service		  				MySQL-II(N-Z)
 		```
 		- Moreover, `Cluster Proxy` needs to know when some shard dies or become unavailable due to network partition.
 And if new shard has been added to the database cluster, proxy should become aware of it.
-- Configuration Service
+- Add Configuration Service
 	- We introduce a new component - `Configuration Service(e.g ZooKeeper)`, which maintains a health check connection to all shards, so it alwasy knows what database machines are available.
 So `Cluster Proxy` calls a particular shard
 		```
 					 	  	Config Service		MySQL-I (A-M)
 		Processing Service		  |